DavidJDBA/OSM/LearnJOSM.md

 3. Update Plug-ins and core as recommended.

   Look for a "You should update" message when opening JOSM.
-  In this case, the current version is out-of-date when compared with the latest stable release.
+  In this case, the current version (15937) is out-of-date when compared with the latest stable release (16239).
   ![You should Update Message](YouShouldUpdate.jpg)